Alabate/Cours/Internet/homework/01/doc.md

 ```

 We can see that `R2` answer with a `[R.]`, which mean `RESET` and `ACK`.
-In this case, `R2` has closed the connection after this reset packet because their is no application listening on this port.
+In this case, `R2` has closed the connection because therei is no application listening on this port.

 ### TCP SYN Exchange when target's port is opened
 The TCP port 23, is telnet's port which should be opened on this router.